Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past, Present, & Future: Neural Network Overview

 \subsection{CNNs}

-Traditional DNNs employ fully-connected layers where each feature (i.e. the output of each node) in a layer is fed in as input to every node in the following layer.
-If an entire image or volume is fed into a fully-connected neural network, each pixel or voxel becomes an input feature and this results in an explosion of parameters, even for modest sized inputs.
-Additionally, given the inter-domain and inter-image correlations of image input data, In contrast to normal DNNs whose layers are fully-connected, CNNs use one or more convolutional layers; layers in which convolution is the linear operation, with the learnable parameters at that layer being a set of convolutional kernels whose size (also known as the receptive field size), is a hyperparameter and whose weights are shared across different regions along the spatial dimension in the feature space defined as input to that layer.
-This improves performance by reducing the number of learnable parameters and allowing for feature detection with a single kernel across the entire image.
-CNNs have also historically made use of pooling layers which combine or pool pixel values in a regions via a permutation-invariant (i.e. max or mean in the case of max pooling or mean pooling, respectively) operation.
-Taken together, this yields a varying amount of translation invariance.
-In conjunction with data augmentation techniques (i.e. scaling, shearing, and rotation), CNNs become particularly robust to variations in rigid deformations of target objects \cite{Bengio2013}.
+Traditional DNNs employ fully-connected layers where each feature (i.e., the output of each node) in a layer is fed in as input to every node in the following layer.
+If an entire image or volume is fed into a fully-connected neural network, each pixel or voxel becomes an input feature, resulting in an explosion of parameters, even for modest sized inputs.

+In contrast to DNNs, CNNs eschew fully-connected layers in favor of the eponymous \textit{convolutional layer} which exploits inter-domain and inter-image correlations for robust and efficient feature extraction.
+Within a convolutional layer, convolution is the linear operation and the learnable parameters at that layer are a set of convolutional kernels whose size (also known as the \textit{receptive field size}) is a hyperparameter and whose weights are shared across different regions along the spatial dimension of the input feature space.
+This improves performance by both reducing the number of learnable parameters and enabling full-image feature detection with a single kernel.

+CNNs have also historically made use of \textit{pooling layers} which apply a permutation-invariant (i.e., max or mean in the case of max pooling or mean pooling, respectively) operation to combine or \textit{pool} pixel values in a region.
+An important feature is that, similar to convolutional layers, pooling layers yield a varying amount of translation invariance.
+In conjunction with data augmentation techniques (i.e., scaling, shearing, and rotation), CNNs become particularly robust to variations in rigid deformations of target objects \cite{Bengio2013}.